-Reflector Status: Operational
+Reflector Status: DEGRADED

 San Antonio has a dedicated XLX Reflector for hams to use.
 The reflector currently has multimode trans-coding enabled, meaning it can be accessed via D-Star, DMR, and System Fusion where all 3 modes can talk together.
 The idea of the reflector is to be a single place for all local repeaters and remote users to connect and stay in contact with friends and family no matter the digital mode.
 Visitors and residents alike are very welcome on the system.
 Here are the multiple ways to connect remotely: